Home / South Africa

 Day 12

 Hit the road again and drive to the Cederberg Mountains (5h / 380km).
-You can choose to stay in Clanwilliam or somewhere deeper into the mountains like Mount Ceder Lodge.
+You can choose to stay in Clanwilliam or somewhere deeper in the mountains like at Mount Ceder Lodge.

 Day 13

-Alternatively, cool off with a swim in the Maalgat Rock Pool and visit the Stadsaal Caves.
-The cave paintings here are among the oldest in the world, depicting human figures and elephants, some dating back 8,000 years.
+Alternatively, you could cool off with a swim in the Maalgat Rock Pool and visit the Stadsaal Caves.
+The cave paintings here are among the oldest in the world, depicting human figures and elephants, some of them dating back 8,000 years.

 Day 14